CEED/libCEED/doc/libCEED.md

 on the whole node and use 5 "ceeds": 1 managing all CPU cores on the 2 sockets and 4 managing 1 GPU each.
 The communications among the "ceeds", e.g. required for applying the action of **P**, are currently out of scope of libCEED.
+The interface is non-blocking for all operations involving more than O(1) data, allowing operations performed on a coprocessor or worker threads to overlap with operations on the host.

 ## API Description